jeromelaban/jeromelaban.github.io/_posts/2019/2019-03-01-custom-roslyn-msbuild-workspace.md

 It turned out to be problematic on both the memory consumption side, as well as on the cold start cost of creating a host, which I'll talk about in a later post.

 This quest for the generation performance also led me to rethink the use of the [MSBuildWorkspace class](https://gist.github.com/DustinCampbell/32cd69d04ea1c08a16ae5c4cd21dd3a3).
-It completely hides MSBuild object model created to build the Roslyn [Compilation](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.compilation?view=roslyn-dotnet) object, which also needs to be provided to the source generators to get access to the code being built, forcing a double parsing and loading of a project file.
+It completely hides the MSBuild object model created to build the Roslyn [Compilation](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.compilation?view=roslyn-dotnet) object.
+These MSBuild project instances also need to be provided to the source generators to get access to the code being built, forcing a double parsing and loading of a project file.

 <!-- more -->